Shell Field Guide

 WARNING: This approach is not robust enough to put it anywhere in production, but to write quick one off scripts is a killer.
 Experimenting in a shell and creating tools and 2nd order tools to make interaction faster builds a language that grows on you, and keeps improving your toolbelt.

-4.19 The Toplevel Is Hopeless1
+4.24 The Toplevel Is Hopeless

 Shellscripts are thought as quick one-off programs, but when they are useful, they are sticky, so you better write them from the start as if it would be permanent.
 The upfront cost is very low anyway.
 Structure the script like a regular app.